 localhost', //'port' => 'nonstandard_port_number', 'username' => ' myuser', 'password' => ' _password_', 'database' => ' mydb', 'encoding' => 'utf8', 'timezone' => 'UTC', 'cacheMetadata' => true,

 Here, you have two options to run your CakePHP application.
-For development system follow the Step 5(A) and for Production deployment follow the step 5(B).
+For development, the system follows Step 5(A) and for Production deployment follow step 5(B).

 Step 5(A) – Deploy CakePHP on Development System

 First is to use its built-in web server preferred for development purpose installation.
 This will make your application available at http://host:port.
 From the app directory, execute:

 By default, without any arguments provided, this will serve your application at http://localhost:8765/.